JuliaDataCubes/YAXArrays.jl/docs/src/cube_access.md

 * `OUTOFPERIOD` current time step is not inside the measurement period
 * `FILLED` does not count as missing, but still denotes that the value is gap filled and not measured

-These names can be imported by `using CABLAB.Mask`.
+These names can be imported by `using ESDL.Mask`.
 The user can decide if he wants to use the masks in his analyses or rather wants to refer to a different representation with `DataArray`s or just representing missings with `NaN`s.
 See [registerDATFunction](@ref) for details.

 ## Opening Remote Data Cubes

-If you just want to try the CABLAB data cube and don't have access to the full data set, you can open a remote cube through a THREDDS server.
+If you just want to try the ESDL data cube and don't have access to the full data set, you can open a remote cube through a THREDDS server.
 All you need is a working internet connection to do this:

 ```@docs